How do you gain the trust of your audience?

 - Don’t make them search for your website link when the confirmation email comes.

 - Don’t leave them without a call to action in later emails.
 It isn’t pushy; they want you to guide them.

 - Don’t assume they already downloaded your free-gift even if it is email # 7 in your series.

 - Don’t assume they will remember who you are, or why you are emailing them after the initial email.
 Ever!
 Even if you have been sending them emails for months and months and they have been reading them and clicking on all your links and buying all your stuff!

-- Don’t come off as a self-centered little brat. make it all about them not about you
+- Don’t come off as a selfish little brat.
+Make it all about them, not about you

 Don’t confuse people by making them guess who you are and what you are offering.